Cornell Law School – A Prestigious Institute

 Cornell Law School Address And Campus

+The Cornell Law School address is 55 Myron Taylor Hall, Ithaca, NY 14853.
+The school’s campus is on a hill overlooking Cayuga Lake, surrounded by natural beauty and scenic views.
 The campus has three buildings: Myron Taylor Hall, Hughes Hall, and Anabel Taylor Hall.
 The buildings house classrooms, faculty offices, libraries, moot courtrooms, student organizations, and administrative offices.
 The campus also features a courtyard, a peace tower, and a bridge over Cascadilla Gorge.

-This top-tier law school’s facilities are modern and well-equipped, providing students access to the latest technology and resources.
+The Cornell Law School’s facilities are modern and well-equipped, providing students access to the latest technology and resources.
 The Law Library is one of the country’s largest and most comprehensive law libraries, with over 700,000 volumes and online databases.
 The library also offers study spaces, research assistance, and special collections.

 The school’s clinical program operates out of Hughes Hall, where students can work on real cases under the supervision of faculty and attorneys.
 The school also has partnerships with other legal institutions in the area, such as the Tompkins County Courthouse and the Legal Aid Society of Mid-New York.